erlichg/TVML-Kodi-Addons/README.md

-# TVMLServer
+# TVML Kodi Addons
-Working TVML server written in python(flask) and javascript
+Working TVML server written in python(flask) and javascript serving original KODI addons!!
+I've created a bridge from the kodi plugins to the server using the excellent [Kodi stubs](https://github.com/romanvm/Kodistubs)

 ##Prerequistes
 - Python 2.7